Vyral/base-template/_posts/2022-03-29-we-need-more-homes-to-sell.md

 Let’s make it rain listings\! **Our real estate market needs more homes to sell**, so if you’re considering selling, give us a call.
 We have hundreds of buyers waiting to buy your house.
 Whether you’re thinking about moving out of the area, living in a different part of the area, downsizing, or upsizing, let us know.&nbsp;

-Last year we hit a 15-year record for the number of homes sold.
+Last year, we hit a 15-year record for the number of homes sold.
 In 2021, we sold over six million homes compared to the roughly five and a half million in the last two years.
 However, the number of listings we have is decreasing monthly.

 If you’re interested in selling your house or have any questions, give us a shout via phone or email.
 We would love to help you.